• Skip to main content

 Cleaning Products

-If you are looking to save money and really just want your house to be clean, then making your own cleaning products is the way to go.
+If you want to save money and make your house clean, making your cleaning products is the way to go.
 Two staples that I buy in bulk are white vinegar and baking soda.

-Add a little bit of essential oils from my favorite aromatherapist and your house will not only be clean but smell great as well.
+Add some essential oils from my favorite aromatherapist, and your house will be clean and smell great.

 Napkins

 Switch to cloth napkins instead of paper.
 I haven’t bought napkins in over ten years.
-I have a package in the cellar (in a plastic bin) for parties and BBQ’s but on a daily basis, we head right to the cloth napkin basket.
+I have a package in the cellar (in a plastic bin) for parties and BBQs, but we head to the cloth napkin basket daily.

-I made my own with some cute fabric that a friend gave be but they are in desperate need of updating.
+I made my own with some cute fabric that a friend gave me, but they desperately need updating.
 I have my eyes open for some new material.

-You can buy cloth napkins in bulk from Amazon and many other stores, too.
+You can buy cloth napkins in bulk from Amazon and many other stores.

 One Serving Snacks

-The mark up on single-serving snacks is ridiculous.
-Buying in bulk and then separating them out into small reusable bags is a much better option.
+The markup on single-serving snacks is ridiculous.
+Buying in bulk and separating them into small reusable bags is much better.

 Consider grabbing the snacks your family loves the most at warehouse stores where the costs are cheaper.
 I’m not talking about the little bags of pretzels they also sell.
 I’m talking about the mega bags or tubs of pretzels.